 Will I be able to use any of my AP or UConn High School ECE credits?

 Generally, yes.
 UConn recognizes AP and ECE credits, but we encourage you to learn more about how the credits will be applied.
 You should also discuss your options with your Honors advisor.

 The Honors Program offers several mentoring program that benefit entering first-year students.
 In particular, you may apply for a mentor during the summer before you arrive at UConn.
-PATH (Peer Allies Through Honors), this program matches upper-class Honors students with first-year Honors students at UConn Storrs.
-PATH mentors can help ease the transition from high school to college (and the Honors Program) with advice, experiences, friendship, and exposure to the exciting opportunities you’ll find at UConn Storrs.
+PATH (Peer Allies Through Honors) matches upper-class Honors students with first-year Honors students at UConn Storrs.
+PATH mentors can help you ease the transition from high school to college (and the Honors Program) with advice, experiences, friendship, and exposure to the exciting opportunities you’ll find at UConn Storrs.
 In addition, the Honors Guides for Peer Success (Honors GPS) team will help you to understand and complete Honors co-curricular requirements.
 Current Honors students in these groups are eager to see you and help to guide you through your new journey.

 Where will I live as an Honors student?